-- Before mashing concludes, prepare the 168F sparge water and add to the hot liquid tank.
+- Before mashing concludes, prepare the 168F sparge water and add to the hot liquor tank.

 - Upon conclusion of mashing, open the valve on the mash tun and begin to collect wort.

-- Before mashing concludes, prepare the 168F sparge water and add to the hot liquid tank.“Fly sparge” grains by gently sprinkling water from the hot liquid tank while matching flow rates of the mash tun and hot liquid tank.
+- Before mashing concludes, prepare the 168F sparge water and add to the hot liquor tank.“Fly sparge” grains by gently sprinkling water from the hot liquor tank while matching flow rates of the mash tun and hot liquor tank.
 Allow the grain bill to continue to “float” to prevent it from collapsing under its own weight causing a “stuck” mash.